COMP2281/software-engineering-group-17/documentation/Requirement-Specification.md

 > **Use for our System:** Negative reviews suggest the gameplay cycle of finding landmarks to be tedious and the questions unnecessary.
 Our game should contain essential questions with other gameplay elements to engage players.

 > **Minecraft Education (by Microsoft)**
 >
 > **Description:** Minecraft Education enables students to engage with lessons created by teachers in Minecraft which focused on academic subjects.
 >
-> **Advantage:** The game facilitates learning through fun interactive classees.
+> **Advantage:** The game facilitates learning through fun interactive classes.
 Learning is at the forefront of the game and knowledge gained can be directly applied to non gaming environments.
 >
 > **Disadvantage:** Players familiar with Minecraft will feel frustrated, as many core gameplay features are limited to facilitate learning.
 >